| Title: | Iterate Multiple Realisations of Stochastic Models |

 If given it must be strictly increasing vector whose elements

-match times given in the data
+match times given in the data object.
+The return value with be

-a multidimensional array (state x <shape> x time_snapshot
+a multidimensional array (state x <shape> x time_snapshot)

 containing full state values at the requested times.

-Optionally, a numeric value representing
+min_log_likelihoodOptionally, a numeric value representing

 the smallest likelihood we are interested in.
 If non-NULL